without Internet Explorer,

 Symphonies of Sickness is fucking brilliant.
 Every aspect of this album was something that wasn't done before at the time and the heavily increased production compared to the debut makes it all sound very satisfying.
 Together with Cattle Decapitation's Monolith Of Inhumanity, Symphonies of Sickness is one of the best deathgrind albums I have ever heard.

 This is one of the greatest albums of death or grind ever recorded.
-It is not this band's greatest, but it is greater than what most bands have ever come up with, even great ones.
+It is not this band's greatest, but it is greater than what most bands have ever come up with, even many legendary ones.
 This has one of the greatest guitar sounds I've ever heard, probably the sickest vocal trade-off I've ever heard, and it's not too shabby everywhere else.

 Carcass is a band that, to fans of the large umbrella known as "extreme metal", certainly needs no introduction.
 The band has been credited for starting at least one musical style (goregrind, via their debut, "Reek of Putrefaction"), and contributing heavily toward the start or refinement of at least 2 others (melodic death metal via "Heartwork" and the 'death and roll' style played on "Swansong").
 Their 3rd record, "Necroticism - Descanting the Insalubrious", is often the subject of much praise and is generally lauded as their best, though my vote has always gone to "Heartwork" for that honor.
 So with all of those accolades and recognition, one Carcass album is often forgotten, or at the very least, not mentioned in the same breath with the rest.
 That's a shame, because "Symphonies of Sickness" is every bit as important as its brethren in the historical context of death metal, a style the band ultimately became synonymous with.